monsterdev914/WordPressPluginWhasAppValidation/README.md

 3. **Database Issues**:
    - Check if WordPress can create new database tables
    - Verify database user has CREATE and ALTER privileges
+   - Use the "Update Database" button in admin settings

 4. **PHP Errors**:
    - Check for syntax errors in the error log